Floye-hub/Cobblemon-Quests-Reloaded/README.md

 - Updated compatibility with recent Minecraft, Cobblemon, and FTB Quests versions
 - Bug fixes and stability improvements
 - Updated or expanded Cobblemon quest triggers
-- Better behavior and integration with modern Cobblemon APIs
+- integration with new Cobblemon APIs
-- *(Optional)* Add your specific changes here

 ---